bradpotter/microdata-manager/README.md

 Many of the plugin's functions are based on code from within the Genesis Framework itself.
 The core developers and contributors to Genesis have spent countless hours creating and perfecting a theme framework that is second to none.
 I am grateful for their hard work and dedication.

-This plugin started as a wishful thought on my part and a challenge from [Gary Jones](http://gamajo.com):
+This plugin started as a wishful thought on my part and a friendly challenge from Genesis Developer and Code Mentor [Gary Jones](http://gamajo.com):

 > "Don't hope - go build!"